mtszkarbowiak/ktl/README.md

 - 3.2.
 Collections may not assume that the object is default constructible.
 - 3.3.
 Collections should provide API to manage the memory block, especially reserving and compacting.
 - 3.4.
 Collections should use fast operations for C-style objects (no constructors, destructors, etc.).
 - 3.5. ~~Every collection must use doubling strategy for resizing.
-This allows for heavy optimizations regarding hashign, iterating, etc. which involve modulo of capacity.~~
+This allows for heavy optimizations regarding hashing, iterating, etc. which involve modulo of capacity.~~
 - 3.6.
 Collections may define default capacity i.e. minimal capacity of the collection.
 - 3.7.
 Default capacity must obey constraints of the allocation policy.
 - 3.8.
 Collections must be ready to accept different hash types.